youtube/cobalt/starboard/README.md

 ## GN Migration Notice

-Cobalt and Starboard are currently migrating from the GYP build system to the GN build system.
-This readme contains instructions for both systems.
-As of now, GN is not ready for general use for Cobalt/Starboard.
-If you are not a core Cobalt developer, you should probably ignore the sections titled "GN Instructions" for now.
+Cobalt and Starboard have been migrated from the GYP build system to the GN build system.
+This readme only contains instructions for GN, as GYP is no longer supported.

 ## Documentation

-See [`src/starboard/doc`](doc) for more detailed documentation.
+See [`starboard/doc`](doc) for more detailed documentation.

 ## Interesting Source Locations

-All source locations are specified relative to `src/starboard/` (this directory).
+All source locations are specified relative to `starboard/` (this directory).

   * [`.`](.) - This is the root directory for the Starboard project, and contains all the public headers that Starboard defines.
   * [`examples/`](examples) - Example code demonstrating various aspects of
     Starboard API usage.
   * [`stub/`](stub) - The home of the Stub Starboard implementation.
-This contains a `starboard_platform.gyp` file that defines a library with all the source files needed to provide a complete linkable Starboard implementation.
+This contains a `BUILD.gn` file that defines a library with all the source files needed to provide a complete linkable Starboard implementation.
   * [`nplb/`](nplb) - "No Platform Left Behind," Starboard's platform
     verification test suite.